drorata/ds-dask_cluster_example/README.md

 ### `.tf` files

-When using `terraform` all `.tf` files are read and concatenated.There are more details of course; a good entry point would be [here](https://www.terraform.io/docs/configuration/index.html).
+When using `terraform` all `.tf` files are read and concatenated.
+There are more details, of course.
+A good entry point would be [here](https://www.terraform.io/docs/configuration/index.html).

 In this example, I organized the `.tf` files as follows: